 Run the simulation with different attributes as many times as you need until you see results you like.
 When you’re ready, follow the UI prompts to save your decision.

-When you are building a custom decision, you can use our topology correlation to find relationships between incident sources to determine if incidents should correlate.
-Topology is a powerful way to increase the quality of your correlations and the speed at which they're found.
+When you create a custom decision, you can use our topology correlation, which finds relationships between incident sources to determine if incidents should correlate.
+Topology correlation is designed to improve the quality of your correlations and the speed at which they're found.

 Topology correlation is currently in limited release.
 Requirements: